 - The system can easily handle many points of failure transparently.
 Auto-replication is one of the ways to prevent this from being a problem.

-BOINC projects like SETI@Home are designed to handle the problems associated with distributed computing – network latency, loss of connectivity, tracking tasks, tracking jobs, etc. The fundamental being the ability to break down the problem into a small enough chunks so data can be easily transferred, processed, and transferred back – while keeping track of all of those chunks to ensure that data processing has been completed.
+BOINC projects like SETI@Home are designed to handle the problems associated with distributed computing: network latency, loss of connectivity, tracking tasks, tracking jobs, etc. That is, break down the problem into a small chunks.
+Therefore, the data can be easily transferred and processed.
+Meanwhile, the system keeps track of these chunks to ensure that data processing has been completed.

-Bring this back to data systems, Hadoop and distributed data systems are able to take the problem and distribute this across tens / hundreds / thousands of machines with ease.
-This is because they were designed with the idea of distributed processing in the first place (e.g. replication, fault tolerance, task restart-ability, etc.).
+Let’s bring this back to data systems such as Hadoop (or Apache Spark).
+They take the problem and distribute this across tens to thousands of machines with ease.
+This is because they were designed for distributed processing (e.g. replication, fault tolerance, task restart-ability, etc.).

 There are many more concepts that need to be covered when we really dive into relational databases compared to Hadoop / Big Data systems.
 But the fundamental to start with is that of “scale up” and “scale out”.

 As you can see with the Hubble Telescope / SETI projects analogy – both are important and both solve their respective problems in different ways.
-This doesn’t mean one is right and one is wrong – this is really more about the adage of “Use the right tool for the right problem”.
-After all, it would be really hard to get the amazing images of Hubble telescope by using hundreds or thousands of smaller commodity telescopes from Costco.
+This doesn’t mean one is right and one is wrong.
+This is really more about the adage of “Use the right tool for the right problem”.
+After all, it is virtually impossible to get the amazing images of Hubble telescope by using hundreds or thousands of smaller commodity telescopes from Costco.
 Nor would it be possible for a single powerful telescope to examine all of the radio waves from the observatories on Earth.

 So when it comes to scaling up or scale out for data problems – it’s not about which one to use, it’s about which one to use when.